 What Statistics Can and Can’t Tell Us About Ourselves Harold Eddleston, a seventy-seven-year-old from Greater Manchester, was still reeling from a cancer diagnosis he had been given that week when, on a Saturday morning in February, 1998, he received the worst possible news.
 He would have to face the future alone: his beloved wife had died unexpectedly, from a heart attack.
 Eddleston’s daughter, concerned for his health, called their family doctor, a well-respected local man named Harold Shipman.
 He came to the house, sat with her father, held his hand, and spoke to him tenderly.
 Pushed for a prognosis as he left, Shipman replied portentously, “I wouldn’t buy him any Easter eggs.”
 By Wednesday, Eddleston was dead; Dr.

 Five myths about marriage The value placed on fidelity — especially male fidelity — has arguably never been higher.
 In the late 19th century in the United States, an epidemic of venereal disease plagued respectable middle-class wives because so many of their husbands frequented prostitutes.
 In the 1920s, Somerset Maugham’s play “The Constant Wife” raised eyebrows because its heroine rejects the urging of friends and family to follow convention and ignore her husband’s affair.
 And as late as the 1950s and early 1960s, marriage counselors routinely responded to a woman’s complaints about her husband’s infidelity by asking whether she had provoked it by not keeping herself “well groomed.”
 What’s so fascinating about weird children’s TV shows? - BBC Future “We were watching a whole lot of SpongeBob in lab meetings, and I felt I just couldn’t get any work done afterwards,” Lillard recalls.
 “I thought: ‘If that happens to me after watching it, I wonder what happens to four-year-olds.’”
 This prompted her to start a new study, looking at the impact of television viewing on children’s executive function – a set of cognitive abilities that include focusing attention, planning, deferring gratification and managing emotions.

+The Psychology of Human Sexuality - What Do Men and Women Focus On When They Watch Porn?
+The Answer Will Probably Surprise You When someone watches pornography, what is it that first captures their attention?
+Most people would probably guess the actors’ bodies and/or genitals, especially if they’re talking about male porn viewers.
+Although this would seem to make intuitive sense, is it really the case?
+According to research, not necessarily.
 If this has been super-decade, why are we still so angry?
 Editor’s note: The opinions in this article are the author’s, as published by our content partner, and do not necessarily represent the views of MSN or Microsoft. © ap A "Happy New Year" hat lies on the wet ground along with other items following the celebration… There is a strong case to be made that things are getting better.
 Load Error In 2010, Matt Ridley made the case in "The Rational Optimist" that things were better than they appeared.